TimUnderhay/ngx-panzoom/README.md

   * `zoomOut()` - This will zoom the view out from the last zoomed point by one zoom level

   * `zoomToFit(rectangle: Rect, [duration: number])` - Animates the view to focus on a rectangle of the underlying canvas.  **duration** is how long the animation should take (in seconds), and is optional.  **rectangle** is two coordinates on the canvas which the panZoom view is pan/zooming.
-It is defined thusly:
+See the below section on PanZoom Interfaces for its definition.

   * `resetView()` - A shortcut method to reset the pan and zoom to the initial view defined by **PanZoomConfig.initialZoomToFit**